Man versus Machine

 So, if Gödel’s “truth” result that Penrose is able to “see”, but which no AI system can ever “see”, is not given by some such algorithm, it must be the case that what Penrose calls “seeing” the “truth” of a proposition cannot be obtained by any logical deduction - which means it must be obtained by some leap of faith, where an assumption is used instead of a deduction.
 Penrose tries to camouflage what he is claiming by referring to mathematicians having insights, or intuition.
 But the crucial point that Penrose ignores is that if a mathematician has some sort of intuition or insight or hunch, his next step should always be to confirm that his hunch was correct, by subsequently proving rigorously what he had previously suspected.
 Otherwise, mathematics is simply a childish game where no-one knows or cares whether mathematical claims are correct.

 As Daniel Dennett says, “Whenever we say we solved some problem ‘by intuition’ all that really means is we don’t know how we solved it”.
 (Footnote: Daniel C Dennett, Darwin’s dangerous idea: Evolution and the meanings of life, first ed 1995, pub Penguin (New ed Sept.
 1996) ISBN: 9780140167344.)
 When Penrose says that he cannot conceive of any algorithm that could enable one to “see” the “truth” of a certain mathematical statement, then he is really saying that he doesn’t know how he is able to “see” the “truth” of that statement.
 What he does do is to suggest that there might be some quantum process occurring in the brain that accounts for this “seeing” the “truth”, but that doesn’t even begin to explain how that might bypass the need for a logical deduction of all steps that lead to that “seeing” the “truth”.
-It’s a rather desperate argument, invoking a claim that there has to be some magical property that we can’t understand but which can enable us to “see” the “truth”.
-Penrose’s argument is so absurd that it beggars belief that a competent mathematician could make it; it is an appeal to rely on faith rather than logic and evidence.
+The argument thus boils down to:

+Penrose also uses a fallacious argument which involves creating a straw man; he argues that there can be no universal infallible method for creating a proof of a mathematical proposition.
+But no-one is claiming that there is !
 What Penrose does is to conflate the notion of having a universal infallible method for proving a mathematical proposition, and the simple fact that most proofs are obtained by the use of a fallible trial and error method - a method that is in principle reducible to an algorithm.
 The fact that this method may not be able to provide a proof of every possible mathematical statement is completely and utterly irrelevant.
 After all, there is no reason to suppose that human insight or intuition can provide a proof of every possible mathematical statement either.
-Daniel Dennett has written a perspicacious article (Footnote: Daniel C. Dennett, Murmurs in the cathedral: Review of R Penrose, The Emperor’s New Mind, Times Literary Supplement, 29 September, 1989) on Penrose’s book The Emperor’s New Mind, and is not fooled by Penrose’s fallacious posturing.
+Daniel Dennett has written a perspicacious article (Footnote: Daniel C. Dennett, Murmurs in the cathedral: Review of R Penrose, The Emperor’s New Mind, Times Literary Supplement, 29 September, 1989.) on Penrose’s book The Emperor’s New Mind, and is not fooled by Penrose’s fallacious posturing.
 He points out that if we compare Penrose’s argument regarding discovering correct mathematical proofs to the notion of achieving checkmate in a chess game then we end up with this argument:

 Penrose also invokes consciousness to help try shore up his arguments, stating:

 I believe, also, that our consciousness is a crucial ingredient in our comprehension of mathematical truth.
 We must “see” the truth of a mathematical argument to be convinced of its validity.
 This “seeing” is the very essence of consciousness.
 It must be present whenever we directly perceive mathematical truth.
 When we convince ourselves of the validity of Gödel’s theorem we not only “see” it, but by so doing we reveal the very non-algorithmic nature of the “seeing” process itself.
 (Footnote: From the book, The Emperor’s New Mind, Oxford University Press, (1989) ISBN: 0198519737 The Emperor’s New Mind: Details )

 But what is consciousness?
 Part of the problem when trying to counter claims that AI can never have consciousness is that the claimants never define clearly and precisely what they actually mean by the term consciousness.
 But it seems to me that consciousness is simply the result of a person having in the brain a model of himself and his environment.
 Having such a model enables the person to make predictions of what is likely to happen in different scenarios.
 This applies also to other entities in the environment, such as other humans, so that the person can make predictions as to what another person is likely to do in a certain set of circumstances.
 It’s easy to see why such a model system might have evolved, as the better a person can make predictions as to what might happen in various different scenarios enables him to make a better choice as to which actions he should do next.